PrasanthVijayy/prasanthvijayy/README.md

 💡 Interests: Developing RESTful APIs and integrating with both SQL and NoSQL databases.
 Exploring AWS services for scalable solutions and serverless architectures.
 Enhancing security with authentication methods like OAuth and OpenID.

 🚀 Projects: Worked on projects to bring efficient and scalablility.
-Created projects with JWT, RBAC, LDAP protocol etc.
+Created projects with JWT, RBAC, SSO, LDAP protocol etc.

 😎 I specialize in building robust backends that do all the heavy lifting for the web and mobile app.
 I love designing systems that are light yet powerful, distributed yet synchronized, and beautiful yet effective.</div>